-XML Examples in the WebLogic Server Distribution
+1.4.1 XML Examples in the WebLogic Server Distribution

-WebLogic Server optionally installs API code examples in WL\HOME\samples\server\examples\src\examples, where WL\HOME is the top-level directory of your WebLogic Server installation.
+WebLogic Server optionally installs API code examples in WL HOME\samples\server\examples\src\examples, where WL_HOME is the top-level directory of your WebLogic Server installation.
 You can start the examples server, and obtain information about the samples and how to run them from the WebLogic Server Start menu.

-New and Changed XML Features in This Release
+1.5 New and Changed XML Features in This Release

-For a comprehensive listing of the new WebLogic Server features introduced in this release, see "What's New in WebLogic Server" in Release Notes.
+For a comprehensive listing of the new WebLogic Server features introduced in this release, see What's New in Oracle WebLogic Server.

-Summary of WebLogic Server XML Features
+1.6 Summary of WebLogic Server XML Features